Call centers are changing.

 For example, knowing how many live chat requests you typically receive per-day can help managers organize workflows.

-From average response times to conversion rates, there are many contact center metrics that customer data and analytics help you measure and track.
+From average response times to conversion rates, there are many contact center metrics and performance indicators that customer data and analytics help can you track.

 The more information you have on these areas, the more you can do to improve outcomes and provide premium customer support.